Build Log

 Claude Code vs n8n for Solo Builders

 Claude Code and n8n are not replacements for each other.
 They are two layers of a solo-builder operating system.Layer Tool JobBuild and judgment Claude Code Read context, edit files, draft, review, implementTrigger and routing n8n Detect events, gather inputs, retry, notify, routeApproval Human Protect quality, voice, brand, money, productionIf your workflow needs repo context, use Claude Code.
 If your workflow needs a recurring trigger, use n8n.
 If your workflow needs both, use both.
 Why solo builders confuse them Both can touch AI.
 Claude Code can run commands and make changes. n8n can call an LLM.
 So it is tempting to ask, "Which one should run the business?"
 Wrong question.
 The better question is: Which part of the workflow needs judgment, and which part needs reliability?
 Claude Code is for judgment. n8n is for reliability.
 A practical example Say you want to turn a Search Console export into a new search asset. n8n should:detect the export save the file notify the system route the final outputClaude Code should:read the repo score opportunities create or update the page add internal links run the buildYou should:approve before publishingThat is the Ship Lean pattern.
 Start with the planner Before building, use the Claude Code + n8n Workflow Planner.
 If the workflow is agent-heavy, use the n8n AI Agent Workflow Builder.
 If you are building the full workflow stack, start with the n8n AI Agents hub.
 The rule is simple: Claude Code builds, n8n runs, a human approves.
+I also keep a public starter repo for this split: Claude Code Systems Kit.
+It has the decision matrix, Claude routines, OpenClaw runner pattern, n8n approval notes, and workflow spec templates.
 FAQ Should solo builders use Claude Code or n8n?
 Use Claude Code for codebase work, repo context, writing, and judgment.
 Use n8n for triggers, routing, integrations, retries, and schedules.
 Can Claude Code and n8n work together?
 Yes. n8n can detect the event and gather inputs; Claude Code can create the draft, plan, script, or diff; then n8n can route it for approval.

 n8n vs Make for AI Agent Workflows